Derby Dam

 Derby Dam is a diversion dam built from 1903 to 1905 on the Truckee River, located about 20 mi east of Reno in Storey and Washoe counties in Nevada, United States.
 It diverts water into the Truckee Canal that would otherwise enter Pyramid Lake.
-The canal feeds Lake Lahontan reservoir in the Carson River watershed, where it is used for irrigation.
+The canal feeds Lahontan Reservoir in the Carson River watershed, where it is used for irrigation.

 It was the first project of the newly organized U.S. Reclamation Service (known today as the U.S. Bureau of Reclamation), organized by the Reclamation Act of 1902.

 As a result of the diversion, Winnemucca Lake lost inflow and dried up, and Pyramid Lake lost more than 80 ft in elevation, resulting in the near-extinction of the Lahontan cutthroat trout.

 The dam is operated by the Truckee-Carson Irrigation District.
 It was named after the Derby Southern Pacific Railroad station.

 History

-The Truckee River diversion dam built in 1903–04 diverts water that formerly ran unchecked into Winnemucca Lake and Pyramid Lake to the Lake Lahontan reservoir, where it is used for irrigation.
+The Truckee River diversion dam built in 1903–04 diverts water that formerly ran unchecked into Winnemucca Lake and Pyramid Lake to the Lake Lahontan Reservoir, where it is used for irrigation.

 The dam was constructed for the U.S. Bureau of Reclamation following an authorization for construction issued on March 14, 1903.
 Construction commenced on October 2, 1903, and was completed on May 20, 1905.

 The project was authorized on March 14, 1903, by Secretary of the Interior Ethan A. Hitchcock.
 The dam is an original feature of the Newlands Reclamation Project, named after Nevada Congressman Francis Newlands, who sponsored the Reclamation Act.
 Not surprisingly, a dam in Newlands, Nevada launched the project.
 It was the first of five projects authorized and built under the Reclamation Act of 1902.

 With passage of the act, the federal government assumed a major role in designing and constructing large-scale irrigation projects throughout the West.
 The diversion dam is part of the network of water storage, diversion, and conveyance structures that provides water for irrigating about 73000 acre of farmland in an area that receives less than 4.5 inch of annual precipitation.

 The dam is not designed for water storage.
 It is a low 31 ft high concrete structure that diverts water from the Truckee River into the Truckee Canal and then two main project canals, the Southside Main Canal ("V" Line) and the Northside Main Canal ("T" Line).
 It was listed on the National Register of Historic Places in 1978 as the "Derby Diversion Dam."